Cam Atkinson Game Preview: Flyers vs. Oilers

 Atkinson Stats vs. the Oilers in 2022-23

-- The Oilers gave up 256 total goals (3.1 per game), ranking 17th in league play in goals against.
+- The Oilers ranked 17th in goals against, giving up 256 total goals (3.1 per game) in NHL action.

 - They had the league's second-best goal differential at +69.